androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

 ### Lead Question

 **&ldquo;What steps do you take to ensure the security and performance of web applications you manage?&rdquo;** Listen for a comprehensive security strategy and performance optimization techniques.
 Probe for examples of past experiences where the candidate improved security or performance.

 &nbsp;

 &nbsp;

-_Look for a proactive approach to security and performance.
-Assess the candidate's ability to implement effective security measures and performance optimizations._
+_Assess the candidate's proactive approach to security and performance.
+Evaluate their ability to implement effective security measures and performance optimizations._

 ### Situational Scenario

 **&ldquo;A web application you manage has been experiencing slow load times and has recently been the target of a security breach.
 How would you address these issues?&rdquo;**